-But if you find yourself looking for something new to read after you see the Steven Spielberg movie adaptation, we've compiled a list of 11 similar books that are sure to keep you captivated.
+But if you find yourself looking for something new to read while you wait for the sequel Ready Player Two to hit shelves in November, we've compiled a list of 11 similar books that are sure to keep you captivated.
 No matter what your favorite part of Ready Player One is—from cultural references to the richly imagined virtual world—there's something for everyone on this list.

 Islands in the Net